kabirbatradev/anki-chinese-flashcard-generator/README.md

 ## Features:

-- Custom HTML/CSS/Javascript template uses the HanziWriter javascript library to render Chinese flashcards with stroke order.
+- Custom HTML/CSS/Javascript template uses the HanziWriter javascript library to render Chinese flashcards with stroke order animation.
+- Additional features:
-  - includes resize button
+  - Resize button
-  - includes ability to tap the character to restart the animation
+  - Tap the character to restart the animation
-  - includes stroke speed slider (feature in progress)
 - Parses the vocab list text file, downloads HanziWriter stroke order data, and generates the front and back of flashcards (including examples) in a format compatible with my flashcard template.
 - Uses genanki library to package decks of cards into an anki package.

 ## How to use:
-Check out the website at https://kabirbatradev.github.io/anki-chinese-flashcard-generator/
+- Check out the website at https://kabirbatradev.github.io/anki-chinese-flashcard-generator/
+- Website runs python script locally; no need to download anything!

 <img src="Screenshots/Chinese Flashcard Generator Website.png" width="80%">